 Optimising Your Online Marketing and Ads

 Google’s Ads do give you lots of tools to optimise your online advertising and you can track most things, helping many marketers justify their spending.
-If you don’t make best use of these optimisation tools you’ll be spending even more of your budgets on Google – smoke and mirrors comes to mind!
-This complexity has spurned a new industry of consultants and agencies who can manage your campaigns, as it becomes increasing more challenging to run simple Google’s Ads or Bing campaigns.
+If you don’t make the best use of these optimisation tools you’ll be spending even more of your budgets on Google – smoke and mirrors come to mind!
+This complexity has spurned a new industry of consultants and agencies who can manage your campaigns, as it becomes increasingly more challenging to run simple Google’s Ads or Bing campaigns.
 Add in re-targeting advertising (these are ads that follow you around as you visit sites) and the online advertising landscape becomes evermore confusing to navigate.

 What Google AdWords and Bing Ads (approx. 7% market share) are good at is tracking engagement, which helps rationalise spending on online advertising, sometimes at the expense of traditional media channels.
 It’s always easier justifying spending more budgets on online ads when there are impressive graphs showing pay-per-click (PPC) campaign clicks and an endless stream of sometimes meaningless data.
 And who are all these punters clicking on my ads?
 Are they genuine or trying to sell back into my business, competitors or consumers endlessly researching their next purchase?
 The most important thing to ask is “are these clicks converting into business for you?” or just generating click revues for our friends over the pond.

 Is there an alternative to paying Google or Bing?
 Yep, there is… it’s can be more complex, potentially time-consuming, yet more rewarding and valuable to any business.
 You are trying to please good old Google the main difference is you’ll not be paying them, but generating information and content that’s of interest to your customers, clients, and Google’s algorithms.